FileZen/filezen/apps/nextjs-no-router/README.md

-# FileZen Next.js React Example
+# FileZen Next.js No Router Example

 This is an example project demonstrating how to use FileZen with Next.js for file uploads.